 Descriptive methods, mainly frequency tables, will be used for all other safety endpoints (see Section 9.1.1).
-The incidence of events will be analyzed for changes in frequency and for changes in severity over time.
+The incidence of adverse events will be calculated as the rate per infusion, and rate per subject-year, and will be analyzed for changes in frequency and for changes in severity over time.